 |October 2022||September 16, 2022||September 29, 2022||October 3, 2022|

 |November 2022||October 17, 2022||October 28, 2022||November 1, 2022|

 |December 2022||November 14, 2022||November 29, 2022||December 1, 2022|

 If you need to make a change to your tax withholding or your address information, please be aware of the cut-off dates.
 Changes received after the date indicated above will be processed the following month.

 For any questions about address changes, please contact Member Services, 312.641.4464.

 Direct deposit ensures that your pension payment is deposited into your account on the first business day of the month, whereas a check mailed to your home will take several days to arrive and then clear, delaying access to your funds.
 Direct deposit avoids costly delays and the chance of a lost or stolen check.

-We encourage you to take advantage of the speed, accuracy, and security of direct deposit; you can sign up by submitting the Direct Deposit Form.
+We encourage you to take advantage of the speed, accuracy, and security of direct deposit.

 For any questions about direct deposit, please contact Member Services, 312.641.4464.